ClojureBridge/organizing/Cookbook.md

 We have past organizers who can help you figure out what to do.
 Email info@clojurebridge.org and we'll introduce you to an organizing mentor!

+[[Resources on Diversity]] provides a number of great resources on how to create a diverse, inclusive event.

 ### [[Go Home|Home]]